 The Financial Services Office is open from 8:30 a.m. until 4:30 p.m.
 Monday through Friday.
 While not necessary, to make an appointment please email us at email@example.com or call 314-889-1414.

-Aid eligibility is evaluated on a student-by-student basis.
+Aid eligibility is evaluated based on specific criteria determined by the federal government.
 General aid requirements often include but are not limited to: degree-seeking, halftime enrollment status, and demonstration of financial need.

-Yes, you must complete a new FAFSA for each academic year you plan to apply for Federal and State financial aid.
+Yes, you must complete a new FAFSA for each academic year you plan to apply for Federal, State, and additional need-based institution financial aid.

-Once all Financial Aid required documents have been submitted and registration completed, students are typically awarded within 3-5 business days.
-Students should check with their Financial Aid counselor to determine if any additional documentation is required.
+Once all required Financial Aid documents have been submitted and registration completed, students are typically awarded within 3-5 business days.
+Students should check with the Financial Services Office to determine if any additional documentation is required.

 The Veteran’s Administration offers a number of programs to those who have served, as well as eligible survivors and dependents of veterans.
 For further information, please go to the Education Benefits page of the Federal website.
 If you are unsure about your eligibility for a program, please apply for education benefits to receive an official decision.
 Click here for how to apply.
-For more information on Veterans Certification, please call our Registrar’s Office at 314-889-1421.
+For more information click here.

 Let’s take a look at some of the factors that affect financial aid eligibility.